Together, Then Apart: Balancing Alignment and Distinctiveness for Multimodal Survival Analysis

 \subsection{Reformulation and Proof of Equivalence}

-To make this UOT with curriculum mass be solved efficiently with scaling algorithms, we follow prior work~\cite{chapel2020partial,ICLR2024_3d037913} to reformulate this problem.
+To solve UOT with curriculum mass efficiently using scaling algorithms, we follow prior work~\cite{chapel2020partial,ICLR2024_3d037913} and reformulate the problem.
 The key idea is to introduce a slack column into the marginal distribution to absorb the unselected mass $1 - \rho$, thereby turning the global mass constraint into a marginal one.
 Specifically, the slack column is denoted as $\eta \in \mathbb{R}^{N_{\mathrm{tot}}\times 1}$ to absorb the remaining mass and form the extended coupling:

 Imposing row-sum equality to the uniform source $a = \frac{1}{N_{\mathrm{tot}}}\mathbf{1}_{N_{\mathrm{tot}}}$ and total-mass accounting, we get: